User319183/Raid-Protect/readme.md

+**Please know most new features have not been tested, if they don't work, please make a issue or pull request**

 Welcome to Raid-Protect!

 Raid-Protect is a Discord bot to protect your server.
 This bot comes with a toxicity filter, anti-invites filter, anti-spam, logging, and auto-kick.
 Pretty much everything you need to maintain a clean server!